Qualifications |

 January |

 We welcome applications in areas that correspond with current staff research interests.
-We look for detailed and well thought-out proposals, which set out specific research questions and outline the originality of your topic or approach.
-If you would like to discuss your ideas informally before submitting an application, please contact us.
+We look for detailed proposals which set out specific research questions and outline the originality of your topic or approach.
+We strongly encourage you to contact us to discuss your ideas informally before submitting an application.

 Entry requirements